Cuff Program

 How Much Weight Should I Use?

-This section focuses on the four small muscles of the rotator cuff, not the larger muscles that we focus on in strength training routines.
-Throughout your body, your muscles are activated from smallest to largest when you begin exercise.
-Lets say you are picking up a 10 lbs box from the floor.
-You squat down and pick it up, no problem.
+The exercises in this section focus on the four small muscles of the rotator cuff, not the larger muscles that are emphasized in the strength training routines.
+When you exercise, your muscles are activated from smallest to largest.
+Let’s say that you are picking up a 10 lbs box from the floor.
+You squat down and pick it up with no problems.
 Now, pick up a 100 lb box.
 This will require more muscle to be activated to lift the heavy box.
-The squatting movement would be the same, but the muscle activity will be greater with heavier weight.
-In the shoulders, however, there are multiple layers of muscles at work.
-When I pick up a heavy weight (over 5-8 lbs) the small muscles of the rotator cuff will be overwhelmed.
-As a result, the larger shoulder muscles, the deltoids, take over most of the work.
-To best maintain your posture and focus on rotator cuff strengthening, choose a weight in the 3-5 lbs range.
+The squatting movement would be the same, but the muscle activity will be greater with the heavier weight.
+In the shoulders, there are multiple layers of muscles at work.
+When you pick up a heavy weight (over 5-8 lbs) the small muscles of the rotator cuff will be overwhelmed.
+As a result, the larger shoulder muscles, the deltoids, take over and do most of the work.
+To maintain posture and strengthen the muscles of the rotator cuff, use a weight in the 3-5 lbs range.

 When?
 And How Often?

-You should be training your rotator cuff at least 3 times per week during the off-season!
-However, keep in mind that during the season we encourage a daily arm care routine, consisting of a variety of activities.
+You should train the muscles of your rotator cuff at least 3 times per week during the off-season!
+During the season we encourage a daily arm care routine, consisting of a variety of activities.
 In the off-season, the “base program” (i.e. Tubing and/or Dumbbells) is included on upper body days.
-Rhomboid rows are an exercise for scapular stability performed on lower body days.
+Rhomboid rows, an exercise for scapular stability, should be performed on lower body days.
 Therefore, by following the program you have 4 days of shoulder work already included!
-When you begin throwing and/or bullpen sessions you should also be performing arm care routines on those days.
+When you begin throwing and/or bullpen sessions, you should also perform arm care routines on the days that you throw.
 Mix up the routines with what you have done during the season.
-On light days go with ball drops, the body blade, or body weight exercises.
-Keep in mind that you are aiming to build-up your throwing volume by Spring Training.
-To help this process, the rotator cuff program volume (i.e. reps x sets) can be more than inseason.
+On light days, do ball drops, body blade work or body weight exercises.
+Keep in mind that your goal is to gradually increase your throwing volume by Spring Training.
+To help this process, the rotator cuff program volume (i.e. reps x sets) can be more than that used during the season.